Experts say those who are not inoculated against Covid-19 shouldn't rely on protection from those who are - KESQ

 Currently, only children 12 and older are eligible for Covid-19 vaccinations.
 While studies are underway for safety and efficacy in younger children, a vaccine for younger children likely won’t be available until late fall or early winter, Dr. Anthony Fauci said.

-But given the number of vaccinated teachers and the significant decline in cases, the director of the National Institute for Allergy and Infectious Disease told the House Appropriations committee on Tuesday that it should be safe for children of all ages to go back to in-person class in the fall.
+But given the number of vaccinated teachers and the significant decline in cases, the director of the National Institute of Allergy and Infectious Diseases told the House Appropriations Committee on Tuesday that it should be safe for children of all ages to go back to in-person class in the fall.

 A return to some normalcy for children is a welcome development for many, especially in light of the mental health challenges the pandemic has posed.